NCBI-Hackathons/Computational_Medicine_1/CVD/README.md

    → obtain SNP's pertaining to cardiomyopathy → opening of SNP arrays → processing of GWAS odds ratios →
-   3000 random snp collections from people without the phenotypic trait of the disease →
+   3000 random snp collections from people without display of hypertrophic cardiomyopathy →

  **Output:** the polygenic risk score and how it compares to the 3000 random snp collections*